Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 Hello,

-> For the smoke, I would have made it lighter and with some values in it to give it a bit of volume (see my quick correction attached ^^)
+> For the smoke, I would have made it lighter and added some values to give it some volume (see my quick correction attached).

 Hello Rakja,